nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     * Currently, nurses can use the `priority` command to label each patient with a priority level from 1 to 3, with 1 being of the highest priority.
     * To add on to the priority feature, we plan to implement a `sortpriority` feature, in which calling `sortpriority` will sort the displayed patient list by priority level, with patient's that are priority level 1 at the top of the list.
     * This enhancement will allow nurses to sort their patient list based on highest priority patients, helping them pay more attention to the patients who require more care.
+8. **Implement an "Edit Emergency Contact" command:**
+    * Currently, NovaCare does not provide a way to edit an existing emergency contact directly.
+Users must delete the emergency contact and add a new one to make any updates, which is inconvenient and time-consuming, especially for minor edits such as updating a phone number or correcting a name spelling.
+    * We propose introducing a new `editemergency` command that allows users to edit specific fields of an emergency contact (e.g., name, phone number) without the need to delete and re-add the contact.
+This enhancement will improve user experience by streamlining contact management.
+    * For example:
+        * `editemergency 1 n/New Name` - Edits the name of the emergency contact for patient with index 1.
+        * `editemergency 2 p/98765432` - Updates the phone number for the emergency contact associated with patient with index 2.
+        * `editemergency 3 n/Updated Name p/98765431` - Allows multiple fields to be edited in one command.
+    * This new command will check for valid input in each field and ensure that the specified emergency contact exists for the given patient ID before making any changes.
+Error messages will be displayed for any invalid input or if the specified emergency contact does not exist.
+    * For example:
+        * :white_check_mark: `editemergency 1 n/John Doe`
+        * :white_check_mark: `editemergency 2 n/John Doe p/91234567`
+        * :white_check_mark: `editemergency 3 p/91234567`
+        * :x: `editemergency 1 n/` (Error: Name cannot be empty)
+        * :x: `editemergency 3` (Error: Command requires at least one field to edit)<br></br>